-Treatment Method: Number of Stem Cell Injections:2-6 Enriched Mesenchymal Infusions per treatment stage.
+Treatment Method: Number of Stem Cell Injections will vary based on patient needs.
 Multiple stages may be required for severe gastrointestinal (GI) tracts

-The treatment for ulcerative colitis or Crohn’s will require a minimum of 10-14 days in Bangkok.
-Due to the varying degrees of the disease progression, our medical team will need to better understand a potential patients needs before a treatment prognosis can be provided.
-Upon approval, a detailed treatment plan shall be provided that will includes all specifics relating to the patients needs such as exact total number nights required in Thailand along with the total medical related costs for the entire medical treatment in Bangkok.
-To begin your treatment inquiry, please prepare your recent medical records and diagnosis test results and contact us today.
+The treatment for ulcerative colitis or Crohn’s will require 12-16 nights in Bangkok.
+Due to the varying degrees of the disease progression, our medical team will need to better understand a potential patient’s needs before a treatment prognosis can be provided.
+Upon approval, a detailed treatment plan shall be provided that will include all specifics relating to the patients’ needs such as the exact total number nights required in Thailand along with the total medical related costs for the entire treatment.
+To begin your an inquiry, please prepare your recent medical records and diagnostic test results and contact us today.

 Rehab After Treatment: Physical rehabilitation for treatment is optional depending on the patients’ travel/time constraints.
 Complete physical rehab programs can be provided for patients at a partner hospital from two to four hours per day and 7 days per week.
 Medical visas for longer travel and extended stay apartments or hotel accommodations for the patient and family can also be requested.

 ^ Blanc, K Le, L Tammik, B Sundberg, S E Haynesworth, and O Ringdén.
 2003.
 Mesenchymal stem cells inhibit and stimulate mixed lymphocyte cultures and mitogenic responses independently of the major histocompatibility complex.
 Scandinavian journal of immunology, no. 1. https://www.ncbi.nlm.nih.gov/pubmed/12542793